juliensagot/uikit-blur-view/README.md

 ## Known issues
 - It doesn’t work with `UIViewPropertyAnimator`, and I have no idea how to make it work with it.
 (PRs are welcome!)

+## Alternatives
+- A better implementation, compatible with `UIViewPropertyAnimator`, is now available: https://github.com/lunacookies/BlurEffect

 ## ⚠️ Caution
 The Gaussian blur effect is produced via a call to a private API.
 Although it has been obfuscated, using this package might result in **your app being rejected by Apple**, although this is very unlikely.